 Remember, yoga is not about stopping the thoughts completely (which is largely impossible until we are very advanced), but about directing the mind to work for us and not against us.

 The final 2 koshas are the deepest and most powerful; they are also the most subtle and difficult to access.
 The fourth layer is the kosha of intuition.
 You know what I mean when I say intuition: those moments in life when you just know something without knowing why or how you know it.
 That knowledge comes from deep inside yourself, where more universal truths reside.

 The trouble with intuition is that we find it hard to know when to listen and when not to.
 We often cannot tell the difference between intuition and some feeling that may have come from our minds (the thinking layer/ 3rd kosha).
 One of the important jobs of yoga practice is to activate our intuition, so that we can guide ourselves and our lives from a place of truth.
 When we do that, we make the right decisions and progress through life with clarity and ease.

 The main practice for working with the 4th kosha is Savasana (corpse meditation) and conscious dreaming.
 We need to harmonize our first 3 layers and then be still, just like we do in yoga practice.
 We move, breathe and meditate and then lay in Savasana.
 This is the time we get visions, dreams and images bubbling up from the layer of intuition.
 Yoga is so effective because we take time to allow our intuitive being to shine through our other layers and thus gain clarity about life.

 The 5th and final layer is the kosha of bliss.
 The yogis maintain that the source of our being, and the source of all life, is ananda.
 Ananda means bliss, and this ”˜well of bliss”™ is where all of our other koshas spring from.
 It is the source of our lives and our being.
 All creatures yearn to experience satisfaction and true happiness, all creatures want to return to this source of bliss.

 Ultimately, the yoga practice is taking us on a trip to return to our true nature, our 5th kosha, our source of true happiness.
-How we each get there is a matter left up to the individual and everyone”™s path is unique but eventually we will all return to ananda
+How we each get there is a matter left up to the individual and everyone”™s path is unique but eventually we will all return to ananda.

 So, as you practice and explore life and yoga, try to work with as many of your koshas as you can and create harmony in them and between them.
 Move, breathe, meditate and surrender.
 Eventually you will reach the ultimate goal.
 Good luck!